SPSTEPBYSTEP/Csharp-For-Beginners/README.md

 About C# For Beginners
 ===

 It’s an online video training, designed by Microsoft Certified Folks.
 The video series has been primarily designed for beginners.
 Who intend to start their career in developing applications and games with C# & .NET.
-These series of video helps you to learn in depth concepts of programming in C# with very simple and intuitive examples. `Here you can get all  project files that author has followed in tutorials`.  :smiley:
+These series of video helps you to learn in depth concepts of programming in C# with very simple and intuitive examples. `Here you can get all  project files that I've followed in tutorials`.  :smiley:

 ---